A non-magnetic mechanism of backscattering in helical edge states: Static fluctuations

-Next step is to average Eq.~\eqref{Rbc1} over zero-mode fluctuations.
-Since by assumption, $g \ll 1,$ one can neglect $g$ in the expression for zero mode energy.
-Having also in mind that current fluctuations are large at $T \gg \Delta$, one can also neglect $\phi$ in $\epsilon_{N_{\rm R}, N_{\rm L}}.$ Then, expression for the zero-mode energy simplifies $ \epsilon_{N_{\rm L}, N_{\rm R}} \approx {\Delta} \left[ (N_{\rm L}+N_{\rm R} - N_0)^2 + (N_{\rm L}-N_{\rm R})^2 \right]/4. $ The average value of the current with zero-mode distribution function is zero, but its root mean square (rms) value is nonzero and sufficiently large: $J_{\rm rms} = \sqrt{\sum _{N_{\rm R},N_{\rm L}} J^2 f_{ N_{\rm L}, N_{\rm R}}} \approx \sqrt{2 T/\Delta} \gg 1.$ The current $J$ in Eq.~\eqref{deltaphi} acts similar to the fluctuating magnetic flux.
-Hence, underlying physics of backscattering mechanism is rectification of fluctuations of this effective ``magnetic flux''.
-Assuming $\gamma \ll 1,$ and $\gamma \ll g \sqrt{T/\Delta} $ we obtain after averaging Eq.~\eqref{Rbc1} with statistical weight \eqref{eNrNl}: \be \mathcal R= \langle\!\langle R_{\rm bc} \rangle\!\rangle_{E,\rm ZM} =\sum_{N_{\rm R},N_{\rm L}} f_{ N_{\rm L}, N_{\rm R}} \langle R_{\rm bc} \rangle_E \approx \gamma \sin^2(2 \beta) \,. \ee The above condition $\gamma \ll g \sqrt{T/\Delta}$ deserves a special comment.
-Rewriting it as $T \gg \Delta \gamma^2 /g^2$, we see that it is much stronger than the inequality \eqref{ineq} for $\gamma \gg g$.
-However, we will demonstrate below that the consideration of zero mode dynamics leads to softening of this condition, so that the inequality \eqref{ineq} is the only limitation required for $T$ \footnote{The factor $\sin^2(2 \beta)$ also deserves a comment.
+The above condition $\gamma \ll g \sqrt{T/\Delta}$ deserves a special comment.
+Rewriting it as $T \gg \Delta \gamma^2 /g^2$, we see that it is much stronger than the inequality \eqref{TggDelta} for $\gamma \gg g$.
+However, we will demonstrate below that the consideration of zero mode dynamics leads to softening of this condition, so that the inequality \eqref{TggDelta} is the only limitation required for $T$ \footnote{The factor $\sin^2(2 \beta)$ also deserves a comment.
 Backscattering appears only for $\beta \neq 0,$ so that the spin-quantization axes in the HES of TI and TP should be different.
 This implies spin-orbit interaction in the contacts which is responsible for momentum needed for an electron to backscatter }.